Danger in the Lumo-Bay

 Before the captain and doctor could explore any further, a cat-sized dog with fluffy white fur overflowing his gray suit ran down the hallway and collapsed at their feet.
 “Oh, please, you have to help me!” the Maltese dog whimpered, looking from Jacques to Keller with pleading brown eyes.

-Doctor Keller knelt down and offered the smaller dog an arm to help him up.
+Dr. Keller knelt down and offered the smaller dog an arm to help him up.

 “This is delightful!”
 Captain Jacques said.
 “Very exciting!”

 A whine escaped from the Maltese dog’s muzzle.
 There was blood crusting the white fur of his left ear, and he leaned heavily on Doctor Keller’s arm.
 She gave her captain a serious look.
 “This may be a game,” she said.
-“But, if we’re going to play, we should take it seriously.
+“But if we’re going to play, we should take it seriously.
 This gentleman — imaginary or not — clearly believes he’s in trouble.
 And in pain.”

 “Of course,” Captain Jacques said.
 He straightened the collars of his pin-striped suit and tan trench coat.
 Then he turned his attention to the Maltese: “I’m sorry, sir.
 I didn’t mean to make light of your situation.
 Let’s go into our office and see what we can do for you.”